robbert-vdh/yabridge/README.md

      VST plugin through the Wine VST host using a single socket.
    - TODO: This is missing updates to the AEffect struct.

-   When communicating over these sockets, the request and corresponding response objects from `src/common/communication.h` will be serialized as binary data.
-   Right now we're using `msgpack`, but this should be switched out for `Bosot.Serialization` since we don't need interoperability and it allows us to drop a dependency.
+   The first step when passing through any of these function calls over a socket is to serialize the function's parameters as binary data.
+Both request and the corresponding response objects for all of these function calls can be found in `src/common/communication.h`, along with functions to read and write these objects over streams and sockets.
+Right now we're using `msgpack`, but this should be switched out for [bitsery](https://github.com/fraillt/bitsery) for lower overhead serialization.

 6. The Wine VST host loads the Windows VST plugin and starts forwarding messages over the sockets described above.